kryzp/magpie/readme.md

 I hope maybe this project helps someone else.
 Feel free to use any of the code in personal / professional / public / private projects as long as you credit me.
 No gurantees on reliability though.
 Some (most) of this code is probably bad, some of it is maybe good, I'm just a beginner.

+### Neat Stuff
+	- Right-handed Z-up coordinates (as it SHOULD be)
+	- Fully bindless + BDA
+	- Hot reloading of source code!

 ### Ideas
 	- Compute frusutum culling
 	- Volumetrics